ViBiOh/fibr/README.md

         [server] Write Timeout {FIBR_WRITE_TIMEOUT} (default "2m")
 ```

-# Troubleshooting
+# Caveats

 ## Multiples instances

-Fibr doesn't handle properly multiple instances running at the same time on the same `rootFolder` if you make intensive use of sharing.
+Fibr doesn't handle multiple instances running at the same time on the same `rootFolder`, if you use [Sharing feature](#sharing).

-Shares metadatas are stored in a file, loaded at the start of the application.
+Shares' metadatas are stored in a file, loaded at the start of the application.
 If an _instance A_ adds a share, _instance B_ can't see it.
-If they are both behind the same load-balancer, it can leads to erratic behavior.
+If they are both behind the same load-balancer, it can leads to an erratic behavior.

 Fibr has also an internal cron that purge expired shares and write the new metadatas to the file.
 If _instance A_ adds a share and _instance B_ runs the cron, the share added in _instance A_ is lost.
 It's a known limitation I need to work on, without adding an external tool like Redis and without being I/O intensive on filesystem.